Car Trouble (novel)

-Car Trouble is a novel by Jeanne DuPrau published in 2005 about a man named Duff Pringle who travels across the country for a dream job.
+Car Trouble is a novel by Jeanne DuPrau, published in 2005.
+It is about a man named Duff Pringle who travels across the country for a dream job.

-Plot summary
+Plot

 Duff Pringle is heading across the country, aiming for his new job in technology in California's Silicon Valley.
 His used Ford Escort barely makes it a hundred miles from home before breaking down.
 He calls a car towing company to come pick him up, and when they get to the repair center, he is told the car would need to stay 2 weeks.
 Even though Duff has only 4 days to get to California, he checks into a motel to wait out the 3–4 days.
 He soon finds a note asking for someone to drive a car to St. Louis.
 Duff sends this person an email and gets a reply saying they would drop it off at the motel he was staying at.
 Duff finds Stu at a restaurant in Chipper Crossing.
 Stu is a hitchhiker looking to get to California too, and he asks Duff if he could come with him.
-Despite his appearance and behavior, Duff accepts, and they head to Saint Louis to deliver the car, a 1957 Chevrolet Bel Air, to a woman named Rosalie Hopgood.
-There are several characters in this story including Bonnie, an aspiring singer with a con artist for a mother (Bonnie's mom had stolen a lot of money from people and was wanted everywhere); two thugs looking for a trunkful of cash; and Moony, a terrier dog prone to carsickness.
+Despite his appearance and behavior, Duff accepts, and they head to St. Louis to deliver the car, a 1957 Chevrolet Bel Air, to a woman named Rosalie Hopgood.